Doom modding: Utilities and first mods

 Another early modification is Aliens TC, a total conversion based on the film Aliens.

-Even though WADs modified Doom by replacing graphics and audio, the amount of customization was somewhat limited; much of the game's behavior, including the timing and strength of weapons and enemies, was hard-coded in the Doom executable file and impossible to alter in WADs.
+Although the WAD format allowed modifying the game to a higher degree that most others, the amount of customization was still limited.
+Much of the game's behavior, such as the timing of enemies and strength of weapons, was hard-coded in the Doom executable file and impossible to alter via WADs.
 DeHackEd, a Doom editing program created by Greg Lewis, addressed this by letting users modify parameters inside the Doom executable itself, allowing for a greater degree of customization.

-Commercial WADs
+Commercial mods

-Around 1994 and 1995, WADs were distributed primarily through BBSs and via CD collections found in computer shops or bundled together with instruction guides for level creation, while in later years Internet FTP servers became the primary method for obtaining these works.
-Although the Doom software license required that no profit be made from custom WADs, and Shawn Green objected to people selling their WADs for money, some WAD sets and shovelware bundles were nonetheless obtainable for a price at certain outlets.
+Around 1994 and 1995, mods were distributed primarily through BBSs and via CD collections found in computer shops or bundled together with instruction guides for level creation.
+In later years, FTP servers became the primary method for obtaining these works.
+Although the Doom software license required that no profit be made from custom WADs (and with Shawn Green objecting to people selling their mods), some WAD sets and shovelware bundles were nonetheless sold at certain outlets.

-During this time, id Software was working on their next game, Quake, using new technology, but started projects picking up the most talented WAD makers from the Doom community to create official expansions and to compete with the unauthorized collection CDs.
-The team produced the 21 Master Levels, which, on December 26, 1995, were released on a CD along with Maximum Doom, a collection of 1,830 WADs that had been downloaded from the Internet.
-In 1996, Final Doom, a package of two 32-level megawads created by TeamTNT, was released as an official id Software product.
+To compete with unauthorized collection CDs, id Software also began hiring and recruiting particularly talented modders in the Doom community to create official expansions.
+The team produced Master Levels, an expansion pack containing 21 levels.
+It was released on December 26, 1995, on a CD, along with Maximum Doom, a collection of 1,830 other mods that had been downloaded from the internet.
+During this time, id Software was also working on their next game, Quake.

+In 1996, Final Doom, a package of two 32 level megawads created by TeamTNT, was released as an official id Software product.

-Various first-person shooter games released at the time use the Doom engine under a commercial license from id Software, as such essentially being custom WADs packaged with the Doom engine, such as Hacx: Twitch 'n Kill (1997).
+Various first-person shooter games released at the time use the Doom engine under a commercial license from id Software, such as HacX: Twitch 'n Kill (1997).
+In some instances, these are simply custom WADs packaged with the Doom engine.

-In addition to the many people who contributed to commercially released WADs, various authors became involved with the development of other games:
+In addition to the many people who contributed to commercially released mods, various authors became involved with the development of other games: